In this section:

 Methane hydrates

-There is a large quantity of methane below the sea floor and in permafrost soils.
-Methane in these reservoirs can be released by such things as temperature changes or by disturbing the sediment as a result of submarine landslides.
+There is a large quantity of CH4 below the sea floor and in permafrost soils.
+Methane in these reservoirs can be released by processes likes temperature changes or disturbing the sediment as a result of submarine landslides.

 The amount of methane hydrate in permafrost soils is poorly known, with estimates ranging from 7.5 – 400 gigatonnes of carbon.
 If all this methane hydrate were to melt, there could be catastrophic changes to our climate.